 If this does not solve the problem, you may need to hire a professional drain installer to come out and use a concrete saw to shave the channel.
 This can alter the slope around the drain, making it easier to collect water and push out debris.

-Cleaning a drain should be part of your routine pool maintenance plan and can typically be accomplished on your own without the help of a professional.
+Cleaning drain systems should be part of your routine pool maintenance plan and can typically be accomplished on your own without the help of a professional.
 If you’ve cleaned the drain and are still having issues, contact a professional drain company in your area to come out and have a look.
-This can save you thousands of dollars from having to repave the pool area by simply altering the existing slope.
+This can save you thousands of dollars from having to repave the pool decks or area by simply altering the existing slope.